lucascortes/SwiftUnitTesting/README.md

 extension NSNotificationCenter: NotificationCenterProtocol { }
 ```

-But the return type is `NSNotificationCenter`, and we want to make this protocol independent of that class.
-So we can use that protocol extension with a default implementation to create a similar method and return our protocol.
+The `defaultCenter` is a class method, so we use the `static` keyword in the protocol.
+One can quickly see that its return type is `NSNotificationCenter`.
+We want to make this protocol independent of that class (remember we just want to communicate between protocols).

+So we can use the *protocol extension* we just created with a default implementation.
+We will include a similar method called `defaultNotificationCenter` and make our *protocol* its return type.
+The default implementation must return the usual `defaultCenter` instance.

 ```javascript
 protocol NotificationCenterProtocol {